If you want to learn how to open a coffee shop in New York, we’ve got you covered!

 - Training your baristas

-- Finding a pos system
+- Finding and programming a pos system

 - Marketing your shop to attract customers